 Swim spa: This is a small pool that uses powerful jets to propel water toward you so you can get a workout by swimming against the tide, so to speak.
 They can be quite big, and you can also turn the swimming jets off and just soak.

 Jacuzzi: This is the trademarked name of a corporation with a history of manufacturing excellent hot tubs and spas.
-It’s so well-known, its name has become synonymous with these products, much like Kleenex is with tissues.
+It’s so well-known that its name has become synonymous with these products, much like Kleenex is with tissues.
 Jacuzzi also sells swimming pools, saunas, walk-in bathtubs and more.

 Hot Tub vs Swim Spa: Why not get both?

-Swim spas are mostly shaped like a traditional swimming pool, but they also include jets like a hot tub.
+Swim spas are mostly shaped like traditional swimming pools, but they also include jets like hot tubs.
 These jets create a current for you to swim against to strengthen muscle groups and extend your endurance.
 The jets have different settings to vary current speeds, so you’re continually challenged as your strength increases.

 Although they're used in different ways, swim spas and hot tubs often feature the same elements, such as high-power jets and heating options.
 Due to this, many swim spa manufacturers also produce top-end hot tubs.
-Some even double up to produce two-in-one products which offer exercise options from a swim spa, with muscle-soothing solutions for relaxation and hydrotherapy.
+Some even double up to produce two-in-one products that offer exercise options from a swim spa with muscle-soothing solutions for relaxation and hydrotherapy.